Voice-Driven Semantic Perception for UAV-Assisted Emergency Networks: Performance evaluation and results

 \subsubsection{Results}

 Results are reported on a per-scenario basis to analyze how increasing linguistic and operational complexity affects the performance of the SIREN framework.

-\paragraph{Scenario~1} In the baseline scenario, SIREN achieved 100\% success in location identification, unit extraction, and speaker count estimation under both clean and noisy conditions (Table~\ref{tab:noisy}).
+\paragraph{Scenario~1} In the baseline scenario, SIREN achieved 100\% success in location identification, unit extraction, and speaker count estimation under both clean and noisy conditions (Table~\ref{tab:merged_quality}).
 The primary limitation lay in QoS expectation extraction, which achieved only 40\% success.
 This indicates that SIREN misinterpreted the relationships between units and requested actions.
 Therefore, QoS extraction was more sensitive to semantic ambiguity than entity extraction, even in dialogues of low complexity.

-\paragraph{Scenario~2} SIREN achieved high performance in location identification and unit extraction.
-However, speaker count estimation dropped to 0\%.
-Although the audio contained four speakers, two TTS voices exhibited highly similar timbre and prosodic characteristics, causing the diarization model to treat them as a single speaker across all runs.
-This behavior was consistent in both clean and noisy conditions, indicating that voice similarity, rather than noise or transcription quality, was the dominant factor.
-Meanwhile, QoS expectation extraction remained at 100\%, as this task depends on textual semantic cues rather than precise speaker attribution.
+\paragraph{Scenario~2} Location and unit extraction remained high, but speaker count estimation dropped to 0\%.
+Two of the four TTS voices shared similar timbre, causing the diarization model to cluster them.
+This occurred regardless of noise, isolating voice similarity as the dominant failure factor.

 \paragraph{Scenario~3} It resulted in stable performance, achieving 100\% success in both unit extraction and QoS expectation extraction.
 However, speaker count estimation recorded 0\% success due to recurring similarities among synthetic voices, as noted in Scenario~2.
 A minor mismatch was observed in the geocoding stage, where one extracted location was resolved to an incorrect coordinate by the external service; nevertheless, the textual entity was correctly extracted by SIREN.
 Aside from this external dependency, the results remained consistent under both clean and noisy conditions.